“Good ideas are a dime a dozen…” My friend and mentor James used to tell me.

 This creates a further problem.
 Because you are unlikely and unwilling to admit that you are at fault, your turnover rate is high, with the very people you need to keep, being the first to leave.

-6. Incorrect Information and bad assumptions
+6. Incorrect information leading to bad assumptions

 This is usually an easy barrier to spot.